 - Open University’s Guidelines for describing visual teaching materials

 - Diagram Center’s Accessible Image Sample Book

-- Tactile graphics have different sized raised dots to show variation in graphs, charts and maps.
+Tactile graphics have different sized raised dots to show variation in graphs, charts and maps.
 The American Publishing House for the Blind has a tactile image library where you can purchase tactile images.
-Disability Services and Online Learning also can help you create tactile graphics for your courses.
-Please contact Haris Gunadi [opens in new window] or firstname.lastname@example.org [opens in new window] for more information.
-(Guidelines for the creation of tactile images.)
+Accessible Ed & Disability Resources and Online Learning also can help you create tactile graphics for your courses.
+Please contact Haris Gunadi or firstname.lastname@example.org for more information.

 Sounds can sometimes be used to differentiate variation in slope.